skupperproject/skupper-website/input/start/index.md

 ### Check the connection

-Use the `skupper status` command to see if the status has changed.
+Use the `skupper status` command again to see if things have changed.
 If the connection is made, you should see the following output:

 <div class="code-block-label">Namespace 1</div>